LindaOjo/Lindaojo.com/content/blog/articles/How-to-host-a-website-with-a-custom-domain-name-on-github.md

 isBlogPost: true
 ---

+In this article, I am going to help you host your website on Github.

 Not too long after becoming a developer, an urge comes upon you to create a personal website. you can only resist for so long.
 I gave in two days ago and I am happy to say you can check out my
 <a class="link" href="https://lindaojo.com">personal website</a>